siliconcompiler/siliconcompiler/docs/user_guide/installation.rst

 Cloud Access
 --------------

-The SiliconCompiler project supports a remote processing model that leverages the cloud for compilation.
-To enable remote, processing you will need to have access to a SiliconCompiler server.

-Remote server login credentials is handled through a special SiliconCompiler credentials text file, located at ~/.sc/credentials on Linux or macOS, or at C:\\Users\\USERNAME\\.sc\\credentials on Windows.
-The credentials file contains information about the remote server address, username, and password.
-An example credentials file is shown below.
+Remote server access requires a credentials text file located at ~/.sc/credentials on Linux or macOS, or at C:\\Users\\USERNAME\\.sc\\credentials on Windows.
+The credentials file is a JSON formatted file containing information about the remote server address, username, and password.

 .. code-block:: json